JFrog (NASDAQ:FROG) Releases Q2 2024 Earnings Guidance

-JFrog (NASDAQ:FROG – Get Free Report) last released its quarterly earnings results on Thursday, May 9th.
-The company reported ($0.05) EPS for the quarter, hitting analysts’ consensus estimates of ($0.05).
-JFrog had a negative return on equity of 4.71% and a negative net margin of 13.29%.
-The business had revenue of $100.31 million for the quarter, compared to analyst estimates of $98.63 million.
-On average, equities analysts predict that JFrog will post -0.21 earnings per share for the current fiscal year.
+JFrog (NASDAQ:FROG – Get Free Report) last announced its quarterly earnings data on Thursday, May 9th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.05).
+The business had revenue of $100.31 million during the quarter, compared to the consensus estimate of $98.63 million.
+JFrog had a negative net margin of 13.29% and a negative return on equity of 4.71%.
+As a group, sell-side analysts predict that JFrog will post -0.21 earnings per share for the current fiscal year.

 Insider Activity at JFrog

-In other news, Director Frederic Simon sold 35,000 shares of the stock in a transaction that occurred on Tuesday, April 23rd.
-The shares were sold at an average price of $38.97, for a total transaction of $1,363,950.00.
-Following the sale, the director now directly owns 4,654,432 shares of the company’s stock, valued at $181,383,215.04.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, Director Yossi Sela sold 45,000 shares of JFrog stock in a transaction that occurred on Thursday, February 22nd.
-The shares were sold at an average price of $42.87, for a total transaction of $1,929,150.00.
-Following the completion of the sale, the director now owns 380,312 shares in the company, valued at approximately $16,303,975.44.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, Director Frederic Simon sold 35,000 shares of the stock in a transaction that occurred on Tuesday, April 23rd.
-The shares were sold at an average price of $38.97, for a total transaction of $1,363,950.00.
-Following the completion of the transaction, the director now owns 4,654,432 shares in the company, valued at $181,383,215.04.
+In other JFrog news, CEO Ben Haim Shlomi sold 32,724 shares of the stock in a transaction on Monday, March 4th.
+The stock was sold at an average price of $43.89, for a total transaction of $1,436,256.36.
+Following the sale, the chief executive officer now owns 4,987,300 shares of the company’s stock, valued at approximately $218,892,597.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other JFrog news, CEO Ben Haim Shlomi sold 32,724 shares of the business’s stock in a transaction dated Monday, March 4th.
+The shares were sold at an average price of $43.89, for a total value of $1,436,256.36.
+Following the completion of the transaction, the chief executive officer now directly owns 4,987,300 shares in the company, valued at $218,892,597.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CTO Yoav Landman sold 110,000 shares of the firm’s stock in a transaction dated Thursday, February 15th.
+The shares were sold at an average price of $47.28, for a total transaction of $5,200,800.00.
+Following the completion of the sale, the chief technology officer now owns 6,811,371 shares in the company, valued at $322,041,620.88.
 The disclosure for this sale can be found here.
-Insiders sold 501,355 shares of company stock valued at $22,340,017 over the last ninety days.
-15.70% of the stock is owned by insiders.
+Insiders have sold a total of 501,355 shares of company stock valued at $22,340,017 over the last ninety days.
+15.70% of the stock is owned by company insiders.

 JFrog Ltd. provides end-to-end hybrid software supply chain platform in the United States, Israel, India, and internationally.
 The company offers JFrog Artifactory, a package repository that allows teams and organizations to store, update, and manage their software packages; JFrog Curation that functions as a guardian outside the software development pipeline, controlling the admission of packages into an organization, primarily from open source or public repositories; JFrog Xray, which scans JFrog Artifactory to secure all software packages; JFrog Advanced Security, an optional add-on for select JFrog subscriptions; and JFrog Distribution that provides software package distribution.